-2.1 : Climate
+2.1: Climate

 Lunglei district enjoys a moderate climate owing to its sub-tropical location and is neither very cold nor too hot throughout the whole year.
-In winter the temperature varies from 8° C to 24° C while in summer it is between 18° C to 32° C. There is no snowfall in the district, though frost is often experienced in the eastern parts.
-The western part of the district is lower in elevation compared to the eastern part and hence it experiences a little warmer climate than the eastern part.
-The district receives an adequate amount of rainfall which is under the direct influence of the south west Monsoon.
-Generally, winter starts in the month of November and maintains its cold spell till the end of February.
+In winter the temperature varies from 8°C to 24°C while in summer it is between 18°C to 32°C. Snowfall does not occur in the district, though frost is often experienced in the eastern part.
+The western part of the district is lower in elevation compared to the eastern part and hence, it experiences a little warmer climate than the eastern part.
+The district receives adequate rainfall under the influence of South-west Monsoon.
+Generally, winter starts in the month of November and the cold spell persists till the end of February.
 The average humidity of Lunglei district ranges with a minimum of 60% to the maximum of 95 %.

-2.1.1 : Rainfall
+2.1.1: Rainfall

-The major contributor of rainfall is the south-west monsoon, which starts between April - May and lasts till September - October.
+Rainfall occurs mainly under the influence of south-west monsoon, which starts between April - May and lasts till September - October.
 It rains heavily from the month of May to September and maximum rainfall is received during the month of July.
-In fact 80% of the total rainfall occurs between May and September and only remaining 20% during the other seven months.
-The monthly rainfall data from 1986 - 2013 has been presented in table2.2.
+In fact 80% of the total rainfall occurs in the period from May to September.
+The monthly rainfall data from 1986-2013 have been presented in Table 2.2.